 - False: A conventional mortgage must be entirely paid off in order for a homeowner to qualify for a reverse mortgage.
 Of course not!
 FACT: A reverse mortgage refinances, i.e., repays, the conventional mortgage first.

 - FALSE: Under a reverse mortgage, the homeowner faces numerous restrictions on how he or she can spend the money.
 Absolutely not true.
 FACT: Funds received from a reverse mortgage can be used for anything.
 Period.
 Repeat: Anything at all.
 Period.

-- NOT TRUE: A homeowner could be stuck with a huge bill at the end of a reverse mortgage if the home’s value depreciates.
-A reverse mortgage is known as a “non-recourse” loan, which means that the lender cannot demand a larger amount than the home’s value at the time of disposition.
-In other words, if the market value of the home falls below the amount of debt owed on it or if the occupant outlives the life of the reverse mortgage, then he or she is only required to pay back an amount equal to the value of the home.
+- FALSE: A homeowner could be stuck with a huge bill at the end of a reverse mortgage if the home’s value depreciates.
+Can’t happen.
+FACT: A reverse mortgage is known as a “non-recourse” loan, which means that the lender cannot demand a larger amount than the home’s value at the time it is sold/settled to retire the debt.
+If the market value of the home falls below the amount of debt owed, or if the occupant outlives the life of the reverse mortgage, then he or she, or an heir, is only required to pay back an amount equal to the value of the home.
 That is one of the purposes of the required FHA insurance: it insures the lender against losses and the borrower against owing more than the value of the home.
 This is actually one of the main advantages of a reverse mortgage.